KerimTekin/Keather/readme.md

 6. Start the project by running the following command: npx expo start

+7. Go to [OpenWeatherMap](https://openweathermap.org/) and sign up for an account to get your API key.

+8. After you obtain your API key, go to the myApi.js file in the project and replace your_api_key on line 4 with your API key.

+9. Similarly, open the Homepage.js file and replace your_api_key on line 28 with your API key.

-7. Finally, download Expo Go from the following link: https://expo.dev/go
+10. Finally, download Expo Go from the following link: https://expo.dev/go

-8. Open the Expo Go app on your mobile device and scan the QR code that appears in your terminal to view the application.
+11. Open the Expo Go app on your mobile device and scan the QR code that appears in your terminal to view the application.

    Now your project is ready to use!